 - Please use the spelling of the address exactly as shown in the example below, all details (except the country) should be written in Cyrillic:

 REPUBLIC OF BELARUS

-- The postcards have to be written in Russian or Belarusian, otherwise the postcard will not reach the prisoners.
+- The postcards and letters have to be written in Russian or Belarusian, otherwise they will not reach the prisoners.

 - Sending a postcard from Germany to Belarus costs 0.95 Euro, a letter 1.10 Euro.

 - Sending a postcard or a letter from Switzerland to Belarus costs 1.50 Franc in both cases.

 - To give the card a personal touch, write by hand if possible.

 - Anyone can send a postcard to Belarus.
 Take one that you already have at home or buy one, for example from your city.
 We keep getting feedback that this gesture is very important for the prisoners and gives them courage.

 - Put a picture with you and your postcard on Facebook, Instagram or Twitter and use the hashtag #WeStandBYyou.
 Take a selfie while writing the card or before you drop it in the mailbox.
 You can also send us the photo by email: firstname.lastname@example.org